Spykra/SimpleSongRecommendationAPI/README.md

-# FastAPI Audio Analysis Application
+# SimpleSongRecommendationAPI

-Welcome to the FastAPI Audio Analysis Application!
-This application is designed to process audio files, perform sentiment analysis, and generate text outputs.
+Welcome to the SimpleSongRecommendationAPI!
+This application is designed to process audio files, extract the text from the sound, perform sentiment analysis, and generate text outputs.
 It's built with FastAPI and uses a PostgreSQL database for data management.

 ## Prerequisites